ahadb/presidents/README.md

 - [x] Improve testing capabilities
 - [ ] Add CLI capabilities
-- [ Working ] Scaffold appropriate data with fields for images, desc, etc and port from JSON file
+- [x] Scaffold appropriate data with fields for images, desc, etc and port from JSON file
 - [ ] Remove initial persistence from files to server
 - [ Working ] Import data to MongoDB and query data from models appropriately
 - [x] Add sub-routes, etc: `:id`
 - [ ] Split routes depending on deterministic review of what we want to expose
-- [ ] Add Auth
+- [ ] Add Auth if needed
 - [ ] Deploy instance

 ## Usage